sameralsayed/Twitter-Card-Generato-SEO/README.md

 ```

-# Thank you for using.
-If you like it, please support us with some crypto
+# support us with crypto
 ```python
 0xf9aDE98aE47A0B4763047e2A337B2f12ac7a7649
 ```